-Over the years, I have received this question many times.
+Over the years, I have received this question about unprepared family members many times.
 It’s a sticky survival situation in which family and friends inform us they will just come to our house when disaster strikes.
-Here’s the most recent example of this question from a reader on Facebook:
+Here’s an example of this question from a reader on Facebook:

 I prep for my family of four (I stockpile, coupon, can, and garden) and am considerate that we have extended family who may need our help if things really hit the fan one day, but I’m stuck trying to figure out how to get the message across to friends and family that they really need to think about taking care of themselves.